What’s up with the Colorado Privacy Act?

 Does Colorado have a provision that requires recognition of global opt-outs?

 It will require recognition of opt outs through “user-selected universal opt-out mechanisms” , but that requirement won’t go into effect until 2024.
 More details can be found in the official Colorado Privacy Act Rules, which were finalized in March 2023.
 California requires recognition of global privacy controls as well.
 Virginia, on the other hand, does not have such a provision, though that could always change in the future.

 If a consumer has a global opt-out enabled, can a specific website ask the user to opt-in?

 The Colorado law explicitly allows for informed user consent to override the opt-out signal on a site specific basis.
 But consumers must be able to revoke consent as easily as providing it.

 How is the Colorado law going to impact the advertising industry?
 The global opt-out requirement sounds like a big change?

-It’s a bit too soon to say with certainty, since Colorado may come out with different requirements between now and when the law is set to go into effect in 2023.
-But based on our experience with CCPA so far, universal opt-out signals aren’t that prevalent.
+Based on our experience with CCPA so far, universal opt-out signals aren’t that prevalent.
 It’s a pretty small portion of the population who will be implementing those settings.
-In the short term, if implemented correctly, it shouldn’t have a huge impact on the ad industry and publisher revenue.
-If more states start to require it, we could see more of an impact as awareness grows among consumers.
+However, this could change as more browsers adopt GPC support.
+As more states start to require it, we could see more of an impact as awareness grows among consumers.